exercism/julia/concepts.wip/conditionals/introduction.md

 true
 ```

-The above code is just to introduce you to the respective syntaxes are defined in Julia.
+The above code is just to introduce you to the respective syntaxes as defined in Julia.
 We will treat each of them in detail in their respective section in the Julia track.